kiangkiangkiang/Machine-Learning-Model-Serving/README.md

 This article will concentrate on deploying machine learning models as services using Python Flask APIs, while also addressing key challenges and considerations commonly encountered in production environments.

-The following issues will be discussed in this article:
+The following topics will be discussed in this article:
 - **How to build a model api by flask:**
   - Keywords: Flask, Transformers
 - **How to make a model api more robust:**